Systems of fully nonlinear parabolic obstacle problems with Neumann boundary conditions: Proof of Theorem : Perron's method and barrier construction.

-What remains to verify is now condition $(ii)$ of Definition \ref{def:solution}.
-If $\hat x \in \partial \Omega$, satisfaction of \eqref{eq:operatorpart} in the classical sense does not ensure ditto in the viscosity sense.
+What remains to verify is condition $(ii)$ of Definition \ref{def:solution}.
+Note that, for $x \in \partial \Omega$, satisfying \eqref{eq:operatorpart} in the classical sense does not ensure ditto in the viscosity sense.
 We therefore instead focus on the Neumann condition and intend to prove that